particle-iot/docs/src/content/guide/tools-and-features/device-os.md

 Unlike application firmware, Device OS is written and maintained primarily by the Particle team.
 This is a conscious decision meant to keep you focused on your particular use case without needing to understand the nuances of low-level device behaviors.

-That being said, Particle's firmware repository is available as an open source project for those that want deep visibility into Device OS.
+That being said, Particle's firmware repository is available as an open source project for those that want deep visibility into Device OS code.
 To view the code and/or contribute, check out the [repo on GitHub](https://github.com/particle-iot/firmware).

 ## Versioning